-ABSN Site in Norfolk, Virginia
+ABSN Learning Center in Norfolk, Virginia

 Bordered by the Elizabeth River to the west and by the Chesapeake Bay to the north, Norfolk, Virginia, has a storied past as a strategic naval port town dating back to pre-Revolutionary War times.

 Because of its unique waterfront geography, it’s still a major hub for the U.S. Navy, serving as home to the Naval Station Norfolk, the world’s largest naval installation.